|Mark Selman, Program Director

 Michelle is from the Ucluelet First Nation, and she has 2 children.

-Ulrike Radermacher joined the team as an Associate Director in spring 2012.
+Dr. Ulrike Radermacher joined the team as an Associate Director in spring 2012.
 She is a believer in lifelong learning; she recently completed her EMBA from SFU Beedie.
-Many moons ago, she earned a PhD in Anthropology from the University of British Columbia and, even more moons ago, an MA in Anthropology, Political Science, and Philosophy from the University of Munich.
-She has worked on First Nation issues such as land and treaty, economic development, migration, and aboriginal foster care.
+Many moons ago, she earned a PhD in Anthropology from the University of British Columbia and prior to that an MA in Anthropology, Political Science, and Philosophy from the University of Munich.
+She has worked on First Nation issues such as land and treaty, economic development, migration, and Aboriginal foster care.
 She also conducted research on contemporary German migration to Australia and Canada, migration decision making processes, and ethnic networking structures in Europe.
-Over the past twenty years she has been involved in a wide range of projects in the not for profit area, such as the recently launched Reciprocal Research Network (RRN) at the UBC Museum of Anthropology.
+Over the past twenty years she has been involved in a wide range of projects in the not for profit area, such as the Reciprocal Research Network (RRN) at the UBC Museum of Anthropology.
 Ulrike taught courses at UBC in Anthropology, First Nations Studies and Museum Studies.
 Throughout, she has been running many federal and provincial elections in her Vancouver home riding.
-Her three children are off to college and she now very much welcomes the opportunity to learn from and work with the students in the EMBA-ABL.
+Her three children are off to university and she now very much welcomes the opportunity to learn from and work with the students in the EMBA-ABL.